scrapfly/scrapfly-scrapers/threads-scraper/README.md

 ## Setup and Use

-This Threads.net scraper is using Python with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Threads' data.
+This Threads.net scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Threads' data.

 1. Retrieve your Scrapfly API key from <https://scrapfly.io/dashboard> and set `SCRAPFLY_KEY` environment variable:
     ```shell